Saturday, February 10, 2024

 ...and one of the most amazing bookstores anywhere.

-From Inverness we'd like to head north by train to Thurso and take the ferry across to the Orkney Islands.
+From Inverness we'd like to head north by train to Thurso and take the ferry across to the Orkney Islands or we'll fly there from Inverness (leaning toward the latter).
 This area is very unique, in part because it's so far north and so rarely visited and also because of early ties to Norway and the vikings.
 There are incredible neolithic sites, a 900-year-old church, stunning scenery, amazing coastal walks, and - of course - more distilleries.
-We think 3 or 4 nights there.
+We plan 3 nights there which will include the start of a wonderful folk music festival; here's the program from the 2024 version.

 While we spend time with the Middletons and Davidsons, there's a lot in the area to keep you busy.
 Linlithgow has the amazing Linlithgow Palace where Mary Queen of Scots was born and many of the Outlander shows were filmed.
 It sits next to St. Michael's Parish Church, built in 1242, alongside a beautiful loch.